aleferrariuy/moduletype-library-for-netbox/README.md

 # Moduletype library for netbox
-### Different types of modular devices that can be imported from NetBox.
+### Different types of modular device types definitions that can be imported from NetBox.
 ---

 Each modular device is declared in a YAML file.